altocodenl/tagaway/qascript.md

 				- Below title, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right.
 				- On sidebar left, the year semi tag must be in #5b6eff.
 				- On sidebar left, only the year selected and tags with positive results should be available (geo COUNTRY semi tags and/or tags).
-			- On sidebar left, click on a geo tag (only COUNTRY should be available).
+			- On sidebar left, click on a geo tag.
 All geotags on sidebar left must be in COUNTRY format (US for United States, IT for Italy, JP for Japan, etc.).
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (year ∩ COUNTRY).

-				- Below title, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right and the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right.
+				- Below title, the 'year' semi-tag with a 'clock' icon with 'x' to its right and the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right.
 				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
+				- On sidebar left, regular tags and geo CITY tags with positive intersections should be available.
+					- Geo CITY tags icons have a filled black icon.
+					- Geo CITY tags icons are columned in alphabetical order from top to bottom.
+					- Regular tags are below the column of geo CITY tags.
+			- On sidebar left, click on a CITY tag.
+				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (year ∩ COUNTRY ∩ CITY).
+				- Below title, the 'year' semi-tag with a 'clock' icon with 'x' to its right, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right and the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right,
+				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags with positive intersections should be available.
+			- Click on icon with 'x' on 'CITY' semi tag below the title.
+			- Gallery should thumbnails correspondy to year + COUNTRY.
+			- Click on icon with 'x' on COUNTRY tag below the title.
+			- Gallery should thumbnails correspondy to year tags.
+			- Click on icon with 'x' on 'year' semi tag below the title.
+			- Should be back to 'all pictures'.
+			- On sidebar left, select the same 'year + COUNTRY + CITY' tags as before.
+			- Should be back to 'year + CITY' tag view.
+			- On sidebar left, click on 'all pictures'.
+			- Should be back to 'all pictures'.
+			- On sidebar left, select the same 'year + COUNTRY + CITY' tags as before.
+			- Should be back to 'year + CITY' tag view.
+			- On sidebar left, click on the 'CITY' geo tag
+			- Should be back to 'year + COUNTRY' view.
+			- On sidebar left, click on the same COUNTRY geo tag
+			- Should be back to 'year' view.
+			- On sidebar left, click on the 'year' tag.
+			- Should be back to 'all pictures'.
+COUNTRY>CITY>TAG
+			- On sidebar left, click on a geo tag.
+All geotags on sidebar left must be in COUNTRY format (US for United States, IT for Italy, JP for Japan, etc.).
+			- Gallery should display the thumbnails for files that were geo tagged in this COUNTRY.
+				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected geo tag.
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right.
 				- On sidebar left, the COUNTRY geo tag must be in #5b6eff.
 				- On sidebar left, years, regular tags and geo CITY tags with positive intersections should be available.